ericwlange/AndroidJSCore/README.md

     APP_ABI := armeabi armeabi-v7a

 in AndroidJSCoreJNI/jni/Application.mk to add the appropriate platforms.

+I have heard that people have been having trouble with this step.
+I don't control this project and the instructions may be out of date.
+There is another way!
+You can use my build.
+Download the JavaScriptCore_build from the [latest release] and untar it in some location to which you will point Eclipse in Step 3, e.g. /Users/Eric/workspace/AndroidModuleReleases).

 #### Step 2: Import the AndroidJSCore project into Eclipse